alihadishujaie-create/sanaatchi-website/README.md

 assets themselves are not tracked.
-Create or supply these files manually during deployment so that all download links and background images function as intended.
+Create or supply these files manually during deployment so that all download links and background images function as intended. do not use any categories page on header navigation bar